VoidXH/Poor-Man-s-AI/README.md

 to upload to your chosen web hosting provider.
 But first, you have to prepare a website.
 This tutorial is for the easiest method using a web hosting provider and not for complete self hosting.
+1. Get a web hosting account with PHP and MySQL, free ones are fine.
 1. Download and unzip the Website.
-1. Get a web hosting account with PHP and MySQL, free ones are fine.
-1. Open `__config.php` with any text editor, like Notepad, and edit it according to your needs.
-What each setting does is written in the file.
-When you're done, don't forget to save the changes to this file.
-1. Upload every folder and PHP file to the root of your web hosting server.
+1. Upload every folder and PHP file from the unzipped download to the root of your web hosting server.
 1. Go to <your website>/install.php, fill in the login data for your MySQL server that came with your web hosting account, provide an admin username and password, then click "Install".
 If it's successful, it will redirect you to